 To load a ntuser.dat file into the Windows registry is only possible, this gives us the possibility

-– Load another users HKEY_CURRENT_USER (ntuser.dat) and change the user’s settings without logging in with the user.
+– Furthermore, Load another user HKEY_CURRENT_USER (ntuser.dat) and change the user’s settings without logging in with the user.

 – Load an offline registry database and extract settings to import in the current registry database.

-– Load and edit the registry database on a parallel installation without needing to boot it first.
+– In addition, load and edit the registry database on a parallel installation without needing to boot it first.

 – Repair the registry without using a parallel installation.

 You can load hives into HKEY_LOCAL_MACHINE or into HKEY_USERS.
 Once you've clicked HKEY_LOCAL_MACHINE, the "Load Hive” menu item will immediately become available as shown below.

 – Highlight the HKEY_LOCAL_MACHINE or the HKEY_USERS.
 Thus, in my case, it was the “HKEY-USERS” I needed to load up.

 – Select the root of the tree (HKEY_USERS) as shown below.

 In the drop-down list, select “Load Hive” as shown below.

 The next step to correctly load Windows Registry Hive is selecting the ntuser.dat file you wish to load.
 This will prompt you to browse through your Windows directory for the location the file is.

 – Select the file and click on OK